The History of Building Safety Month

 The annual event was established in response to a series of preventable tragedies, including the Beverly Hills Supper Club Fire in Southgate, KY, which killed 165 people.
 As the third deadliest nightclub fire in U.S. history, investigators concluded that proper enforcement of building safety codes could have averted the disaster.

-For the past 44 years, the Code Council and its members have celebrated advancements in constructing safe, sustainable, affordable and resilient buildings and homes.
-Building Safety Month and the crucial role of building safety professionals receive ongoing support from the President of the United States, governors, mayors, county executives and other government officials, as well as industry organizations.
-The international Building Safety Month campaign enhances public safety by raising awareness of how building codes and code officials protect the places where we live, learn, work and play.
+For the past 45 years, the Code Council and its members have celebrated advancements in constructing safe, sustainable, affordable and resilient buildings and homes.
+The Building Safety Month campaign enhances public safety by raising awareness of how building codes and code officials protect structures across the world.

 Doing Your Part in Promoting Building Safety